Are you looking for an concrete analyzer shelter to house your analytical equipment? Analytical Solutions and Products can offer you the solution!

 This concrete analyzer shelter has just been delivered to its end user in the Netherlands and will be used to protect the electrical equipment and includes a gas analyzer compartment.

-In fact the concrete shelter combines an Electrical House (eHouse) and the Analyzer House (aHouse).
+In fact the concrete housing combines an Electrical House (eHouse) and the Analyzer House (aHouse).
 Both compartments are separated with an air tight concrete wall and are conditioned by separate air conditioning units.

 If you need to save space and combine electrical and analysis, feel free to contact ASaP and we will provide the best possible solution.

-ASaP’s analyzer houses are designed for the environment at hand, taking into account such factors as:
+ASaP’s concrete analyzer houses are designed for the environment at hand, taking into account such factors as:

 - Process conditions